 Building strong mental health early in life can help children build their self-esteem, learn to settle themselves and engage positively with their education.
 This, in turn, can lead to improved academic attainment, enhanced future employment opportunities and positive life choices.

-At County Upper School the students wellbeing starts with their form tutor, supported by their Head of House and Head of Year.
+At County High School the students wellbeing starts with their form tutor, supported by their Head of House and Head of Year.

 In addition, we have a student Support Team who can help support those students having difficulties.